renpy/renpy/sphinx/source/config.rst

    directory should read :var:`config.savedir` instead of this variable.

-.. var:: config.screen_height = 600

-    The height of the screen.

-.. var:: config.screen_width = 800

-    The width of the screen.

-.. var:: config.translations = dict(...)

-    This is a map used to translate text in the game menu into your language.
-See Localizing Ren'Py for how to use it, and here for a list of available translations.

-.. var:: config.window_icon = None

-    If not None, this is expected to be the filename of an image giving an icon that is used for the window on Linux and Mac OS
-    X. This should be a large image, with 8-bit alpha.

-    This should generally be a PNG format file.

-.. var:: config.windows_icon = None

-    If not None, this is expected to be the filename of an image giving an icon that is used for the window on Windows.
-This should be a 32x32 image with 1-bit alpha.
-(Opaque images work the best.)

-    This should be a PNG format file.

-.. var:: config.window_title = "A Ren'Py Game"

-    The static portion of the title of the window containing the Ren'Py game. :var:`_window_subtitle` is appended to this to get the full title of the window.

 .. var:: config.version = ""

     This should be a string giving the version of the game.
 This is included